Resources to Respond to Tragedy and Violence

-One of the essential questions tackled in any classroom is, “How should we live together?”
+One of the essential questions tackled in any classroom is, “How shall we live together?”
 Revisit your classroom norms for discussion.
 What does productive dialogue look like, feel like, and sound like?
 Here are a few tools to help to recalibrate or establish these norms.

 - Class Contracting from Facing History and Ourselves helps students discuss expectations and norms of how class members will treat one another face to face or online.

-- This one-page explainer of Dialogue vs. Debate from the U.S. Institute of Peace provides students a vision of productive dialogue.
+- This one-page explainer of Dialogue vs. Debate from the U.S. Institute of Peace provides students with a vision of productive dialogue.